wazo-pbx/xivo-blog/content/articles/solving-the-emergency-call-priorization-issue-with-programmable-telecom.md

 The first morning was dedicated to get to know each other and also to share and explain the Wazo programmable platform, its ambition, its purpose and how it works.

 In the afternoon, it was agreed to build a mini emergency call center that could automatically prioritize calls - even before an operator picks up the call - depending on what the person would say in the [IVR](https://en.wikipedia.org/wiki/Interactive_voice_response).
-Overall the user story was: when calling an emergency service, if the IVR hears "heart attack" or similar keywords, the priority given to a call will be high and therefore an operator will answer the call.
+Overall the user story was: when calling an emergency service, if the IVR hears "heart attack" or similar keywords, the priority given to the call would be higher and therefore an operator would answer the call.

-All this, of course, in full web with a phone using webRTC.
+All this, of course, in full web with a phone using WebRTC.

 ## HOW DID IT GO?

-We formed several groups of people according to their favourite taste: C lovers, python devotees or JavaScript aficionados.
+We formed several groups of people according to their favourite taste: C lovers, Python devotees or JavaScript aficionados.

 Our initial plan was that, during a call, we would: